 One thing every WordPress site has in common is the need for maintenance.
 You, as WordPress site owners, are responsible for some level of maintenance unless you’ve already delegated that responsibility to another company or individual.
 If your an Anchor Hosting customer, that responsibility is ours.
 That said, if you’re interested to do your own maintenance or just want to be better equipped to make decision on who handles your maintenance services, read on.

 Searching on Google for WordPress maintenance services and you’ll uncover a vast ecosystem of businesses.
 While most of these companies provide amazing services, it’s important to figure out what specifically you need.
 Most small business customers end up under utilizing maintenance services, not because they aren’t good but because they simply don’t really need that level of coverage in the first place.

 The essentials of maintenance are what every WordPress sites needs to stay running smoothly.
-These essentials will quickly fall short for larger business which require far more coverage but they are core.
+These essentials will quickly fall short for larger business which require far more coverage, but they are a core necessity.
 Those are as follows.
 All other maintenances services are simply more coverage.